 The Czech Republic is the fastest-growing e-commerce market in Europe

-According to Ecommerce News, most growth of a European country’s e-commerce market can be expected in the Czech Republic, where it’s predicted the online retail industry will grow 16% between now and 2021.
+According to Ecommerce News, most growth of a European country’s e-commerce market can be expected in the Czech Republic, where it’s predicted the online retail industry will grow 16% by 2021.
 That’s more than in other European markets.

 E-commerce in Europe is still growing strong, although it’s developing less hard in more mature markets, such as the United Kingdom, France, and Germany.
 But research from J.P.
-Morgan shows that in 10 countries across Europe double-digit growth is expected between now and 2021.
-The Czech Republic is expected to grow 16%, while Italy (14%) and Spain (13.5%) are other fast-growing ecommerce markets.
+Morgan shows that in 10 countries across Europe double-digit growth is expected by 2021.
+The Czech Republic is expected to grow 16%, while Italy (14%) and Spain (13.5%) are other fast-growing e-commerce markets.

 The compound annual growth rate of e-commerce in Europe